HSF/hsf.github.io/newsletter/_posts/2016-05-17-workshop-lal.md

 ### Software and Computing Journal

-Some German colleagues, supported by Springer, proposed the idea of creating a journal dedicated to Data Intensive Science Sofware and Computing.
+Some German colleagues, supported by Springer, proposed the idea of creating a journal dedicated to Data Intensive Science Software and Computing.
 Currently, there is no such journal, making it difficult to publish articles related to the computing aspect of our science (this is suitable neither for physics journals, nor for computer science journals).
 The goal is to have a refereed, abstracted and indexed journal that could acoomplish the following goals:

 * Authoritative and central reference archive
 * Help with career paths